evilc3/NLP_V2/README.md

 4. Additive Attention
 5. Scaled Dot Product Attentoon
 6. MultiHeadAttention.
+There are reasearch papers which help in understanding why this mechanisms work.

 A new notebook comparing the different attention's is in porcess.